Choose the path that’s right for you

 The Financial Impact System

-1. Identify your Impact Factor™ (income minus expenses)
+1. Identify your Impact Number (income minus expenses every 30 days)

 2. Apply it to the Pillars of Wealth